colleencancel/Real-Time-Bus-Tracker/README.txt

 This project was part of the course work required in the MIT xPRO Full-Stack development course.

 Description
 This project displays a web page containing real time location information for a bus route in Cambridge, MA.
-This project demonstrates the ability to write async functions to fetch data from external sources.
-This project uses programmatic styling to build and render a map on a web page.
+It also demonstrates writing async functions to fetch data from external sources.
+It uses programmatic styling to build and render a map on a web page.

 Improvements
 There has been a change in the style of the Mapbox map